top of page

 Advanced Glycation End-products (AGEs)

 Glycated proteins or lipids formed by irreversible non-enzymatic reactions between reducing sugars, such as glucose, and amino groups in proteins, lipids, and nucleic acids.
-Advanced glycation end products (AGEs) are derived from complex metabolic pathways involved in the pathophysiology of various diseases, especially diabetes and diabetes-related complications.
-They are a bio-marker implicated in aging and the development, or worsening, of many degenerative diseases, such as diabetes, atherosclerosis, chronic kidney disease, and Alzheimer’s disease.
+AGEs are implicated in aging and degenerative diseases, such as diabetes and Alzheimer’s.

 AMP-activated Kinase (AMPK)